Anerkiki/pokegotchi-using-pokeapi/README.md

 - pokemon image fades if their health is low

 - When starter pokemon is selected, change the colour of the background to purple or something obvious

+- Have chance of being able to adopt wild pokemon not at 100%

 - in actionBerry function:
   - maybe change image so pokemon turns around for a second or 2